 These laws mean you are not legally bound to accept vouchers under any circumstances unless you wish to.

 We hope the information we provide below will help you resolve your issues directly with the holiday companies.
-For those who continue to struggle, you can draw on our considerable travel law experience by contacting us to let us take care of the process for you.

 The Covid-19 pandemic has changed our lives like we’ve never experienced before.
 Equally, the travel industry has been brought to a standstill, threatening its existence.

 While we acknowledged the financial pressures that holiday companies and airlines are under, equally, many consumers have financial concerns of their own that consumer rights laws are in place to protect against.

 Depending on your circumstances, various laws apply to claim a refund for a cancelled flight or cancelled holiday.